gagliardetto/go-ask-awesomely/README.md

 ## Description

 Go client for Typeform API.
+Unofficial.
+Pre-Alpha.

+## How to get an API key

+You can get an API key from http://typeform.io/

 ## Installation